linqingwudiv1/request-progress-ex/README.md

 progress(request('https://az412801.vo.msecnd.net/vhd/VMBuild_20141027/VirtualBox/IE11/Windows/IE11.Win8.1.For.Windows.VirtualBox.zip'), {
     // throttle: 2000,                    // Throttle the progress event to 2000ms, defaults to 1000ms
     // delay: 1000,                       // Only start to emit after 1000ms delay, defaults to 0ms
-    // lengthHeader: 'x-transfer-length'  // Length header to use, defaults to content-length })
+    // lengthHeader: 'x-transfer-length'  // Length header to use, defaults to content-length,
+    // bRetainData : true                 // Whether retain Data while previous 'progress' event of revice data, defaults is false
+})
+.on('response', function()
+{

+})
 .on('progress', function (state) {
     // The state is an object that looks like this: